slgobinath/SafeEyes/README.md

 - Long breaks to change physical position and to warm up
 - Disable the keyboard during break
 - Notifications before every break
-- Do not disturb when working with fullscreen applications( Eg: Watching movies)
+- Do not disturb when working with full-screen applications( Eg: Watching movies)
 - Smart pause and resume based on system idle time
 - Multi-monitor support
 - Elegant and customizable design